-- (Z) "Purchase Order" means the written document issued to a Vendor formalizing the terms and conditions of a proposed transaction, such as a description of the requested items, delivery schedule and terms of payment. - (AA) "Responsible" means a Person who has been determined to have the capability to perform fully the Contract requirements and possesses the reliability that assures good faith performance. - (BB) "Responsive" means a Bid that conforms in all material aspects to the requirements contained in the Invitation for Bids. - (CC) "Small Procurement" means the use of the procedures set forth in the Procurement Procedures Manual to obtain Items reasonably expected by the Procurement Officer to cost \$50,000 or less. - (DD) "Sole Source" means that the Procurement Officer has determined that a competitive source selection method cannot be used. - (EE) "Solicitation" means Invitation for Bids, Request for Proposals, or any other method or instrument used to communicate the Judiciary's Procurement needs to potential Bidders or Offerors. - (FF) "Specification" means a clear and accurate description of the functional characteristics or the nature of an Item to be procured.
-It may include a statement of any of the Judiciary's Procurement requirements and may provide for submission of samples, inspection, or testing of an Item before Procurement. - (GG) "Using Unit" means any Judiciary Unit that uses any goods or labor procured under this policy. - (HH) "Vendor" means a Person who desires to enter, or enters, into a Contract with the Judiciary. - (II) "Veteran" means an individual who has served on active duty in the armed forces of the United States, other than for training, and was discharged or released from service under conditions other than dishonorable. - (JJ) "Veteran-owned Small Business Enterprise (VSBE)" means any legal entity that meets the requirements set by the United States Small Business Administration, that is organized to engage in commercial transactions, and is at least 51 percent owned and controlled by one or more individuals who are Veterans, and who manage the operations of the business, and is so designated in eMaryland Marketplace Advantage (eMMA).
+- (AA) "Purchase Order" means the written document issued to a Supplier formalizing the terms and conditions of a proposed transaction, such as a description of the requested items, delivery schedule, and terms of payment. - (BB) "Responsible" means a Person who has been determined to have the capability to perform fully the Contract requirements and possesses the reliability that assures good faith performance. - (CC) "Responsive" means a Bid that conforms in all material aspects to the requirements contained in the Invitation for Bids. - (DD) "Small Procurement" means the use of the procedures set forth in the Procurement Procedures Manual to obtain Items reasonably expected by the Procurement Officer to cost \$100,000 or less. - (EE) "Sole Source" means that the Procurement Officer has determined that a competitive source selection method cannot be used. - (FF) "Solicitation" means Invitation for Bids, Request for Proposals, or any other method or instrument used to communicate the Judiciary's Procurement needs to potential Bidders or Offerors. - (GG) "Specification" means a clear and accurate description of the functional characteristics or the nature of an Item to be procured.
+It may include a statement of any of the Judiciary's Procurement requirements and may provide for submission of samples, inspection, or testing of an Item before Procurement. - (HH) "Supplier" means a Person who desires to enter, or enters, into a Contract with the Judiciary. - (II) "Using Unit" means any Judiciary Unit that uses any goods or labor procured under this policy. - (JJ) "Veteran" means an individual who has served on active duty in the armed forces of the United States, other than for training, and was discharged or released from service under conditions other than dishonorable. - (KK) "Veteran-owned Small Business Enterprise (VSBE)" means any legal entity that meets the requirements set by the United States Small Business Administration, that is organized to engage in commercial transactions, and is at least 51 percent owned and controlled by one or more individuals who are Veterans, and who manage the operations of the business, and is so designated in eMaryland Marketplace Advantage (eMMA).

-(4) Section 4: Principal Policies and Purposes
+(4) Principal Policies and Purposes

 These policies and purposes are intended to be considered by the assigned Procurement Officer in every Solicitation the Judiciary initiates.
 The principal policies and purposes of Judiciary Procurements are to:

-(A) Provide for increased public confidence in the procedures followed in Judiciary Procurements and to ensure the fair and equitable treatment of all Persons who deal with the Procurement system of the Judiciary;

-(B) Simplify, clarify, and modernize the regulations governing Procurements by the Judiciary;

-(C) Permit the continued development of Procurement regulations, policies, and practices;

-(D) Provide increased economy in Judiciary Procurement activities and to maximize to the fullest extent the purchasing power of the Judiciary;

-(E) Provide safeguards for the maintenance of a Procurement system of quality and integrity;

-(F) Foster effective broad-based competition through support of the free enterprise system; and,

-(G) Promote the development of uniform Procurement procedures.
+- (A) Provide for increased public confidence in the procedures followed in Judiciary Procurements and to ensure the fair and equitable treatment of all Persons who deal with the Procurement system of the Judiciary; - (B) Simplify, clarify, and modernize the regulations governing Procurements by the Judiciary; - (C) Permit the continued development of Procurement regulations, policies, and practices; - (D) Provide increased economy in Judiciary Procurement activities and to maximize to the fullest extent the purchasing power of the Judiciary; - (E) Provide safeguards for the maintenance of a Procurement system of quality and integrity; - (F) Foster effective broad-based competition through support of the free enterprise system; and, - (G) Promote the development of uniform Procurement procedures.

-(5) Section 5: Mandatory Written Solicitation Requirements
+(5) Mandatory Written Solicitation Requirements

-(A) Judicial Records Request

-A notice regarding the Access to Judicial Records Title of the Maryland Rules is a mandatory provision in all Solicitations.

-(B) Diversity & Outreach Program - Minority Business Enterprises (MBE) and Veteran-owned Small Business Enterprises (VSBE).

-All Units of the Judiciary shall abide by the Judiciary's Diversity & Outreach Program.
+- (A) Judicial Records Request.
+A notice regarding the Access to Judicial Records Title of the Maryland Rules is a mandatory provision in all Solicitations. - (B) Diversity & Outreach Program Minority Business Enterprises (MBE) and Veteran-owned Small Business Enterprises (VSBE).
+All Using Units of the Judiciary shall abide by the Judiciary's Diversity & Outreach Program.
 The Program can be found on the Judiciary's Department of Procurement, Contract and Grant Administration website.
 The following Program notification is a mandatory provision in all Solicitations:

-"Minority Business Enterprises and Veteran-owned Small Business Enterprises are encouraged to respond to this solicitation notice."
+"Minority Business Enterprises and Veteran-owned Small Business"

+Enterprises are encouraged to respond to this solicitation notice."